pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 Speaking with some colleagues we noted the probable Right Way™ to solve this would be to use Fibers and async-http, possibly with Faraday.
 I, uh, didn't do that.
-My logic and testing was already very much on top of HTTP.rb's behavior, so it'd be a pretty big change.
+My logic and testing were already very much on top of HTTP.rb's behavior, so it'd be a pretty big change.
 Besides, our project doesn't use any async stuff yet, so I'd be pioneering this in.
 Guess what I did - I stuck `Timeout::timeout` in there and moved on.

 ...
 Until I started getting errors I hadn't before.
 And the stack trace makes no sense - the line where the error was raised couldn't possibly